blackrossandra/projects/README.md

 # Projects
-My first project where i will store my things
+My first repository where I will store my things.